 Sleeping pads and air mattresses allow you to be extra comfortable while sleeping in the great outdoors.
 We get it…air mattresses are a bit more “glamping”.
 But, if you have the room for it (you’re NOT backpacking), then we’d suggest bringing one – the Intex Air Mattress is one of our favorite camping essentials!

 Sleeping pads are also a great option They make the difference of getting a good night’s sleep so you don’t wake up a grumpy mess in the morning (trust me…I have experience with that!).
 If it’s colder out, use an insulated sleeping pad.
 One of our favorite sleeping pads is the Klymit Statik v2.

 2. COOKING NECESSITIES

 Ok, of course, you have to bring food, right?
 But, we can’t tell you all the times we’ve forgotten to pack the essentials, like something for breakfast, and then wind up having to either go hungry or go to a local restaurant or store.

 Bring foods that are easy to cook, such as eggs, bacon, soups, and hot dogs.
 For snacks, don’t forget the marshmallows, Hershey Bars, and Graham crackers to make some mouth-watering S’ mores!

-We like to always pack quite a few bottles of water!
-We often go hiking when we’re camping so you’d be surprised how fast you go through water.
-If there isn’t any running water at your campsite, it’s also useful to bring for washing dishes, your hands, or putting out a fire.
+We always pack enough water for the both of us and our dog!
+We often go hiking so you’d be surprised how fast you go through water.
+It’s also useful to bring for washing dishes, your hands, or putting out a fire.

-Don’t forget to bring some other drinks (we personally love Gatorade since it helps us stay hydrated).
+Don’t forget to bring some other drinks.
 But, remember…don’t pack more than you’re willing to carry.
 Drinks can be heavy!

 ✔ Cooking Utensils, Dishes, & Silverware